Social Icons

 Directed by Robert Zemeckis

-This Disney Live Action remake is all skeleton and no flesh.
+This Disney live-action remake is all skeleton and no flesh.

-Pinocchio had to show himself true, brave, and wise to finally complete the transformation from a wooden boy to a real one.
-A task he can only accomplish with his guide Jimmy the Cricket as his conscience.
+Pinocchio’s task was to prove himself true, brave, and wise to complete his transformation into a real boy.
+He could only do this with the guidance of Jiminy Cricket as his conscience.

 0 comments: